fluffypony/tari-address-generator/README.md

+# NB: THERE IS AN EDGE-CASE BUG IN THIS THAT WE ARE FIXING, PLEASE DO NOT USE THIS YET!

 # Tari Address Generator

 A browser‑based tool for creating and restoring Tari wallet addresses in multiple human‑friendly encodings.
 Runs completely client‑side and ships in both **online** and **offline** variants.